 Therefore, the moment of recognition of the relative autonomy of the State, the people and the nation as the product of their interrelation and history is the starting point, the first necessary step for their critique.
 From now on, the main problem is to avoid their identification, the collapse of one into the other, and to distinguish the different qualities that constitute them, penetrating one another.
 No longer as a nation-State, where one is orderly and conveniently adapted to the boundaries of the other as preexisting entities, but as a national State where, on the one hand, is pointed out the necessary bindering between the two and the dressing of the bourgeois State with national characteristics, without, on the other hand, immobilising the rotation of the State around the nation and vice versa, freezing the dynamics between the two.
 State, nation and the people are not always identical, especially in times of crisis.

 1st addendum: Undoubtedly, the Asian form of community, an integral part of the titular mode of production within the Ottoman Empire, is a precondition for what will later be approached as Greek nation after the bourgeois, and hence popular, revolution of 1821.
-Leaving aside the ideological references about the natural characteristics of the pre-capitalist communal forms and of the Gemeinwesen (community) related to the constitution of the Man as such, the anti-national critique needs to include the fact that the Asian community exhibited the longest duration and resilience in time before it was overthrown by the capitalist State-form; and the fact that the denial of the individual’s autonomy was strongly consolidated within the community and the need of its self-preservation, so the individuals were strongly subjected to it.
-Nor did the Eastern ruler himself was legally recognised the right to private property.
-Against the dissolution of the individual within the community, but also under the weight of the time he writes, since the individual he refers to doesn’t have any gendered, tribal, etc, determinations, Marx will go further than many of his descendants:
+Leaving aside the ideological references about the natural characteristics of the pre-capitalist communal forms and of the Gemeinwesen (community) related to the constitution of Man as such, the anti-national critique needs to include the fact that the Asian community exhibited the longest duration and resilience in time before it was overthrown by the capitalist State-form; and the fact that the denial of the individual’s autonomy was strongly consolidated within the community and the need of its self-preservation, so the individuals were strongly subjected to it.
+Not even the Eastern ruler himself was legally recognised the right to private property.
+Against the dissolution of the individual within the community, but also under the weight of the time he writes, since the individual he refers to doesn’t have any gendered, racial, etc, determinations, Marx will go further than many of his descendants:

 Each individual conducts himself only as a link, as a member of this community as proprietor or possessor.
 The real appropriation through the labour process happens under these presuppositions, which are not themselves the product of labour, but appear as its natural or divine presuppositions.
-This form, with the same land-relation as its foundation, can realize itself in very different ways.
+This form, with the same land-relation as its foundation, can realise itself in very different ways.
 E.g. it is not in the least a contradiction to it that, as in most of the Asiatic land-forms, the comprehensive unity standing above all these little communities appears as the higher proprietor or as the sole proprietor; the real communities hence only as hereditary possessors.
-Because the unity is the real proprietor and the real presupposition of communal property, it follows that this unity can appear as a particular entity above the many real particular communities, where the individual is then in fact propertyless, or, property -i.e. the relation of the individual to the natural conditions of labour and of reproduction as belonging to him, as the objective, nature-given inorganic body of his subjectivity- appears mediated for him through a cession by the total unity -a unity realized in the form of the despot, the father of the many communities- to the individual, through the mediation of the particular commune.
+Because the unity is the real proprietor and the real presupposition of communal property, it follows that this unity can appear as a particular entity above the many real particular communities, where the individual is then in fact propertyless, or, property -i.e. the relation of the individual to the natural conditions of labour and of reproduction as belonging to him, as the objective, nature-given inorganic body of his subjectivity- appears mediated for him through a cession by the total unity -a unity realised in the form of the despot, the father of the many communities- to the individual, through the mediation of the particular commune.
 The surplus product -which is, incidentally, determined by law in consequence of the real appropriation through labour- thereby automatically belongs to this highest unity.
 Amidst oriental despotism and the propertylessness which seems legally to exist there, this clan or communal property exists in fact as the foundation, created mostly by a combination of manufactures and agriculture within the small commune, which thus becomes altogether self-sustaining, and contains all the conditions of reproduction and surplus production within itself.
 A part of their surplus labour belongs to the higher community, which exists ultimately as a person, and this surplus labour takes the form of tribute etc., as well as of common labour for the exaltation of the unity, partly of the real despot, partly of the imagined clan-being, the god.

 According to Hroch’s theoretical scheme of the evolution of national liberation movements in Europe, and especially in the Greek case, the propaganda phase of the oppressed nation is rapidly politicised as it will early include a political program, while the proclamation of Greek independence will precede the mass participation in the armed resistance against the Ottoman regime.
 The adoption of a Constitution, one of the most liberal of the time, and more generally the establishment of a political system, follows the victory of the Greek revolution.
 The nation must be affirmed via the democratic path.
-Any industrialisation and social contradictions that the democracy create will take place after decades of consolidation of the new Greek regime, mainly commercial and shipping and only limited industrial, capitalist in any case, national without ambiguity.
+Any industrialisation and social contradictions that democracy creates will take place after decades of consolidation of the new Greek regime, mainly commercial and shipping and only limitingly industrial, capitalist in any case, national without ambiguity.
 Let us remind here, incorporating some useful Hobsbawm’s observations, that the internationalised character of the Greek revolution isn’t determined only by the active engagement of the Greek diaspora in the Eastern Ottoman Empire of the era and the Russian Black Sea coasts, but also by the fact that Greek revolution was the

 [o]nly one of the 1820-1822 revolutions [that] maintained itself, thanks partly to its success in launching a genuine people’s insurrection and partly to a favourable diplomatic situation […].
 Greece therefore became the inspiration of international liberalism, and “philhellenism”, which included organised support for the Greeks and the departure of numerous volunteer fighters, played an analogous part in rallying the European left wing in the 1820s as the support for the Spanish Republic was to play in the later 1930s.

 Let us recall, in this context, that for Alexander Ypsilantis the liberation of the Greek nation was synonymous with the liberation of the whole Balkan Peninsula.
 During the bourgeois national liberation revolution of 1821 and the subsequent establishment of the Greek State, being a Greek began to mean political support towards the Greek State, and this gradually reduced the range of the Greek national identity in the Balkans and caused the assimilated and Hellenised Balkan educated classes to turn towards the development of their own national movements.
-And this was despite the fact that the Christian religion was the basis for building the Greek national identity, and despite the fact that Orthodox Christian faith was common and widespread in the Balkan populations.
+And this despite the fact that the Christian religion was the basis for building the Greek national identity, and despite the fact that Orthodox Christian faith was common and widespread in the Balkan populations.
 The universality of religious ethics proved to be limited as an exclusive, cohesive basis for sovereign societies, in comparison to the ideals of the Enlightenment, at the time of the development of capitalist social relations and the formation of capitalist States.

 1st addendum: Since its conception, the Greek national identity had as field of reference the broader area of the Balkans as a region of the Ottoman Empire and had, with a more modern terminology, from its very conception, internationalised features; it cannot be conceived without its interaction with the neighbouring national identities, and sometimes the conflicts with them.
 This, more or less, applies to every national identity and enhances its self-sufficiency instead of undermining it.
 Moreover, it could be claimed that the Greek nation was devised by the Phanariotes -who were the most privileged Greek-speaking stratum within the Ottoman administration apparatus- and, more widely, from the rich Greek diaspora in the Eastern Europe and the Balkans, but what must be explained are the conditions that made big numbers of people involved in the national-liberation struggle in mainland and insular Greece to consider themselves Greeks.
 This explaination cannot ignore the long-term experience of people as members of a particular milet of the Ottoman Empire and their intercourse with its local institutions.
 On the frontispiece of the Interim Government of Greece, which was drafted at the National Assembly of Epidaurus on January 16, 1822, is written that

-The Greek Nation, subjected to the horrific Ottoman dynasty, cannot endure anymore the heavy and unprecedented burden of tyranny and, detaching itself from it with great sacrifices, is today declaring through its legitimate Represantives, […] its Political Existence and Independence.
+The Greek Nation, subjected to the horrific Ottoman dynasty, cannot endure anymore the heavy and unprecedented burden of tyranny and, detaching itself from it with great sacrifices, is today declaring through its legitimate Represantives […] its Political Existence and Independence.

 In this declaration, nonetheless, we shouldn’t trace a pure reflection of influences from the Enlightenment.
 According to a member of SYRIZA’s think tank: